kadyb/ogh2026/README.md

    - [Part 2: Machine learning](https://kadyb.github.io/ogh2026/02_flood_detection_ml.html)
 2. [Analysis of land surface temperature based on thermal satellite data](https://kadyb.github.io/ogh2026/03_land_surface_temperature.html)

+The dataset required for the second workshop is available in the [Zenodo repository](https://zenodo.org/records/21922843).

 # Contact

 If you have any questions or need help, please let me know at [Mattermost](https://mattermost.opengeohub.org/).